2021 Expressions of interest now open

 What is the role of RecFAC?

-The Recreational Fishery Advisory Committee (RecFAC) provides expert advice to the Minister and the Department on recreational sea fishing management matters including fishery reviews and policy.
-The RecFAC is one of a number of fishery advisory committees (FACs) established by the Minister for Primary Industries and Water under the
+The Recreational Fishery Advisory Committee (RecFAC) advises the Minister and the Department on recreational sea fishing matters including fishery rule reviews and policy.

 Principal Fisheries Management Officer (Recreational Fisheries)